sonv/sonv.github.io/index.markdown

     src: /assets/img/profile.jpg
     alt: Profile
 ---
-I am a Mathematician located in Ho Chi Minh city, Vietnam.
+I am a mathematician located in Vietnam.

 I was a Hans Rademacher Instructor in the Department of Mathematics at the